kvlinden-courses/cs344-code/README.md

 3. Build/Use a Python virtual environment for this codebase, loading the required packages one at a time as needed or using pip-install on the list of packages given in `packages.txt`.
+4. Configure your Python environment to load packages from the root of the `cs344-code` directory structure.

 You will generally work with with your own `cs344` repo, using copies of code from our `cs344-code` as needed.
 Check our repo periodically